krishangoyal12/EmotiSense/README.md

 # Real-Time Emotion Detector

-A web application that detects human emotions in real-time using your webcam, powered by [face-api.js](https://github.com/justadudewhohacks/face-api.js) and [Material UI](https://mui.com/).
+A web application that detects human emotions in real-time using your webcam or from uploaded images, powered by [face-api.js](https://github.com/justadudewhohacks/face-api.js) and [Material UI](https://mui.com/).

 ## Features

 - Real-time face detection and emotion recognition via webcam
+- Emotion detection from uploaded images
 - Visual overlay of detected faces, landmarks, and emotion probabilities
 - Snapshot functionality to capture and download current video frame
 - Responsive, modern UI with Material UI components